February 3

 Sultan Mehmed II ascended the Ottoman throne, inheriting a fractured empire and a precarious geopolitical position.
 Two years later, he orchestrated the fall of Constantinople, ending the Byzantine Empire and shifting the balance of power in the Mediterranean toward the rising Ottoman state for the next four centuries.

-Bartolomeu Dias sailed past the southern tip of Africa without realizing it.
+Bartolomeu Dias sailed past the southern tip of Africa without even realizing it, blown so far off course by a feroci…

 The Portuguese won at Diu with seventeen ships against a combined fleet of over a hundred.